Skip to main content

 Dimensions

-There are two ways in which we can breakdown a given Pulse metric - one is by user dimension, the other is by value dimension.
+There are two ways in which we can breakdown a given Pulse metric - one is by a User Dimension, the other is by an Event Dimension.

 User Dimensions

-User dimensions refer to user level attributes that are either part of the user object you log, or additional metadata that Statsig extracts.
-Examples of these attributes are operating system, country, and region.
+User Dimensions refer to user level attributes that are either part of the user object you log, or additional metadata that Statsig extracts.
+Examples of these user attributes could be operating system, country, and region.

 You can create custom queries to create queries that filter on or group by available user dimensions.
 For example, you could "See results for users in the US", or "See results for users using iOS, grouped by their country".

-Value Dimensions refer to the set of distinct values logged alongside a given metric.
-If you want to see Pulse results for a metric further broken down by categories that are specific to that metric, specify the dimension you want to break down by in the value or metadata attributes when you log the event.
-For example, when you log a click event on your web or mobile application, you may also log the target category using the value attribute as shown below.
+Events Dimensions refer to the value or metadata logged as part of a custom event that is used to define the metric.
+If you want to see Pulse results for a metric broken down by categories that are specific to that metric, specify the dimension you want to break down by in the value or metadata attributes when you log the source event.
+For example, when you log a "click" event on your web or mobile application, you may also log the target category using the value attribute as shown below.
 Pulse will automatically generate results for each category in addition to the top level metric.

 image image